High Line Canal Trail Improvements

 Project Cost: The Conservancy has secured funding through the GOCO Centennial program and is currently pursuing additional funding for construction

-Miles 48-50: Windsor Gardens Trail Surface Enhancements
+Miles 43-48: Four Square Mile Trail Surface Enhancements

 Project Type: Trail Enhancements